Fun With Flags: How Student Voice Gave Us the Current Design of the American Flag

 You can listen to Heft tell the story of designing the American Flag at StoryCorps, who interviewed Heft before his passing in 2009.

 Curious about what else you might not know about the American flag?
-In honor of Flag Day, allow me to channel Dr. Sheldon Cooper.

 • The American Flag consists of thirteen equal horizontal stripes of red alternating with white, with a blue rectangle in the canton (referred to specifically as the “union”) bearing fifty small, white, five-pointed stars arranged in nine offset horizontal rows of six stars alternating with rows of five stars.
-The 50 stars on the flag represent the 50 states of the United States of America, and the 13 stripes represent the thirteen British colonies that declared independence from the Kingdom of Great Britain, and became the first states in the US.[1]
+The 50 stars on the flag represent the 50 states of the United States of America, and the 13 stripes represent the thirteen British colonies that declared independence from the Kingdom of Great Britain, and became the first states.

-• Nicknames for the flag include“The Stars and Stripes,”[2] “Old Glory,”[3] and “The Star-Spangled Banner.”
-My personal favorite is the “Graaaaand Ooooold Flaaaaaaag,” as shouted from the top of a 4-year-old’s lungs.
+• Nicknames for the flag include“The Stars and Stripes,” “Old Glory,” and “The Star-Spangled Banner.”

 • The current design of the U.S. flag is its 27th; the design of the flag has been modified officially 26 times since 1777.
-The current design is the longest-used version and has been in use for over 55 years.[4]
+The current design is the longest-used version and has been in use for over 65 years.

 Related Resources